 Lauren Boebert says she'll seek office in a different congressional district in 2024

-Lauren Boebert, Colorado's Republican congresswoman representing a huge swath of western and southern Colorado, said in the 2024 election, she plans on changing districts.
+Rep. Lauren Boebert, the Republican congresswoman representing a huge swath of western and southern Colorado, announced Wednesday that in the 2024 election, she plans on changing districts.

-Boebert said in a Facebook video that she intends to seek office in Colorado's 4th Congressional District, which covers the eastern plains, currently represented by Ken Buck.
-Buck said last month that he won't seek reelection in 2024.
+Boebert said in a Facebook video that she intends to seek office in Colorado's 4th Congressional District, which covers the Eastern Plains, currently represented by Republican U.S. Rep. Ken Buck.
+Buck said last month that he won't seek reelection in 2024, due to the Republican Party's support of former President Donald Trump and, what he called an embrace of conspiracy theories.
+He's represented the district since 2015.

 "I cannot put into words how grateful I am for everyone who has steadfastly stood alongside me over the past year and beyond," she continued.
 "I am going to do everything in my power to represent the 3rd District well for the remainder of this term as I work to earn the trust of grassroots conservative voters in the 4th District to represent them in 2025."

-Note: CORRECTION: An earlier version of this article mistakenly included the reference to the city of Greeley being in 4th Congressional District.